AaronM18/neat_flappy_bird/README.md

 # neat_flappy_bird
-Neuroevolutionary algorithm implementation for Flappy Bird in Python
+Neuroevolutionary algorithm implementation for Flappy Bird in Python by Tech With Tim